 At WaveMaker, we fully appreciate the role of user experience in the success of enterprise software.
 That belief also translates into features in our award-winning RAD platform.
 The following capabilities empower developers to churn out beautiful apps at the speed of business using the WaveMaker low-code platform:

 - Auto-responsive layout allows developers to create the app once that automatically adapts to multiple devices like PCs, tablets, and smartphones

 - Mobile and Web Templates to jumpstart application design with inbuilt app templates that range from login pages to dashboards

-- A large collection of Application Themes that ensure consistent experience across pages and UI elements
+- A large collection of Application Themes that ensure a consistent experience across pages and UI elements

 - Native Mobile experience with Native UI Controls (HTML5) that adapt and conform to the platform (iOS/Android)

-- Live Preview of the application on multiple resolutions and devices to create the consistent user experience across all form factors
+- Live Preview of the application on multiple resolutions and devices to create a consistent user experience across all form factors

 - Easy Customization using UI properties and CSS for creating a pixel-perfect user interface